 Using the protein-coding gene annotation sets described above we compared the number of annotated isoforms per gene in the three organisms (Fig 3B).
-(Note, by design the three annotation sets used give a conservative estimate of the number of alternative splicing events for a given gene.
+(Note, by design the three annotation sets used give a conservative estimate of the number of alternative splicing events.
 See Suppl.)
 Consistent with recent reports \cite{18978772,18978789} we find that ~81% of human protein-coding genes express multiple mRNA isoforms.
-The number is similar in worm (~74%), but less in fly (~47%).
-However, fly has the greatest number of "outlier" genes that potentially express a large diversity of isoforms; in particular, it has 100 genes with >50 isoforms.
-An extreme case is Dscam, which has over 38,000 potential isoforms \cite{10892653}.
+The corresponding fraction is similar in worm (~74%), but less in fly (~47%).
+However, fly has the greatest number of "outlier" genes that express a large diversity of isoforms; in particular, it has 100 genes with >50 isoforms.
+An extreme case is Dscam, which has >38,000 potential isoforms \cite{10892653}.

-There are many varieties of alternative splicing (e.g., exon skipping, intron retention, alternative 5' splice sites, etc.).
-We determined the number each of 9 classes of alternative splicing event annotated in each species (Table S2 and Fig 3 and S2).
 Overall, human has the greatest number of alternative splicing events (88,492), worm has an intermediate number (30,625) and fly has the lowest number (25,756).
-The proportions of the different classes are broadly similar between the three organisms.
+There are many classes of alternative splicing (e.g., exon skipping, intron retention, and alternative 5' splice sites).
+The proportions of the different classes are broadly similar between the three organisms (Table S2 and Fig 3 and S2).
 However, skipped exons are most abundant in human while retained introns are most abundant in fly (Fig 3C).
-This may relate to differences in the splicing mechanisms.
-In human, with their large introns, exon definition predominates in which the splicing machinery recognizes splice sites on either side of an exon \cite{7852296}.
+This may relate to differences in the splicing mechanisms: In human, with large introns, exon definition predominates, and the splicing machinery recognizes splice sites on either side of an exon \cite{7852296}.
 In fly, intron definition predominates, in which the splicing machinery coordinately assembles on the splice sites on either side of an intron \cite{8164690}.

 Another difference between the three species relates to mutually exclusive splicing.
-In fly, there are 12 mutually exclusive splicing events that each involve more than two exons.
-These range from clusters of 3 alternative exons to as many as 48 alternative exons in Dscam, for a total of 128 exons.
+In fly, there are 12 mutually exclusive splicing events involving more than two exons.
+These range from clusters of three alternative exons to as many as 48 alternative exons in Dscam.
 In contrast, all mutually exclusive splicing events in human and worm involve only two exons.
-The mechanisms required to faithfully splice clusters of mutually exclusive exons containing only 2 and more than 2 exons are distinct \cite{18380340}, suggesting another fundamental difference in the splicing machinery of fly compared to that of human and worm.
+The mechanisms required to faithfully splice clusters of mutually exclusive exons containing only two and more than two exons are distinct \cite{18380340}, suggesting another fundamental difference in the splicing machinery of fly compared to that of human and worm.

 ** Comparison of Splicing Quantification